Villagers mob U.S. aid choppers as Philippine relief effort spreads

 Aquino said he was not satisfied with the slow pace of aid distribution and called for more efficient loading and unloading of relief packs from ports in Luzon and for the urgent restoration of power and communications.

-The government estimated damage to infrastructure and agriculture at about 10 billion pesos ($230 million), the bulk of it in the farming sector.
+The government estimated damage to infrastructure and agriculture at about 10 billion pesos, the bulk of it in the farming sector.

 The United Nations warned the economic and human costs could rise if aid did not reach farmers in rice-growing regions in time for the next planting season in December and January.
 It also said that fishing, another crucial food source, had been placed in jeopardy by the storm.